What is holiday accrual?

 What about bank holidays?

-Part-time staff should receive bank holidays as part of their entitlement on a proportional basis — it’s included within the accrual rate.
+Part-time staff should receive bank holidays as part of their entitlement on a proportional basis — it’s included within the accrual rate and shouldn't affect how to calculate accrued holidays.

 This article isn’t legal advice.
 It’s just for general information purposes.
 If you’re unsure about how holiday accrual rules apply to your specific case, contact a legal expert.